Helsinki cathedral |

 -

-Procured by the Swedish government and run by SJ (Swedish Railways), the train has sleeping-cars with compact 1 & 2 berth compartments with washbasin, several 1, 2 or 3 bed deluxe compartments with en suite toilet & shower, couchette cars with 6 berth compartments, and ordinary seats.
-The sleeping-cars are former Austrian Railways AB32s, refurbished.
-More information about the Hamburg-Stockholm sleeper train.
+Run by SJ (Swedish Railways), the train has sleeping-cars with compact 1 & 2 berth compartments with washbasin, several 1, 2 or 3 bed deluxe compartments with en suite toilet & shower, couchette cars with 6 berth compartments, and ordinary seats.
+A bistro car is attached between Stockholm & Malmö, serving meals, snacks, beer & wine.
+More about the Hamburg-Stockholm sleeper train.

 -

-Day 3, travel from Hamburg to Brussels by train, leaving Hamburg Hbf at 08:45, change at Cologne Hbf, arriving Brussels Midi at 15:35.
+Day 3, travel from Hamburg to Brussels by train, leaving Hamburg Hbf at 08:45 Mon-Fri & Sat, change Cologne Hbf, arriving Brussels Midi 15:35.

 You travel on comfortable ICE trains with restaurant car, power sockets at all seats & free WiFi.